 Transfer students are those who were previously enrolled at a college or university (including UHH) other than HawCC.
 Students who are transferring to HawCC must arrange for their official transcripts, printed in English, to be sent to the Records Office directly from institutions previously attended.
 For all institutions outside of the University of Hawai'i System, the student must keep in their possession a course catalog or course description for all courses.
 Do not send this information to the Records Office.
-You will be contacted if these course descriptions are needed.
 An official evaluation will be processed after the student registers.
 The materials submitted become the property of HawCC.